Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 Hong Kong, Singapore’s main rival as the region’s leading financial hub, uses a so-called “opt-in” regulatory regime for crypto exchanges, meaning they can apply to be regulated.
 It has approved one firm.
 The authorities are in the process of passing laws to enable a new licensing regime.

-South Korea had accepted registrations by 24 crypto-trading exchanges to operate in the country as of Dec.
-23. Only four of them are allowed to provide trading services in Korean won.
+South Korea had accepted registrations by 24 crypto-trading exchanges to operate in the country as of Dec 23.
+Only four of them are allowed to provide trading services in Korean won.

 Singapore has advantages for becoming a crypto hub in its low-tax regime and lack of a levy on capital gains, according to Ulisse Dellorto, the Asia-Pacific head of blockchain analytics firm Chainalysis.
-The city-state also has an edge in ease of doing business, robust infrastructure and connectivity, and the fact that it’s already a financial centre, said Gerald Goh, co-founder and Singapore CEO of Sygnum, which runs a digital-asset bank in Switzerland and an asset manager in the Asian city.
+The city-state also has an edge in ease of doing business, robust infrastructure and connectivity, and the fact that it’s already a financial center, said Gerald Goh, co-founder and Singapore CEO of Sygnum, which runs a digital-asset bank in Switzerland and an asset manager in the Asian city.

 Some 350 firms focusing on blockchain and cryptocurrency already operate on the island, according to Chia Hock Lai, co-chairman of the Blockchain Association Singapore, which promotes blockchain technology.
 That translates into about 3,500 jobs, based on a median staff size of 10, he said.